 Education Dept. Proposes Enhanced Protection For Students Accused Of Sexual Assault

-Education Secretary Betsy DeVos announced sweeping rules on how colleges handle cases of sexual assault and harassment she says will fix a "failed" and "shameful" system that has been unfair to accused students.
-In what the administration is calling "an historic process," the proposed new rules aim to significantly enhance legal protections for the accused, and reflect a sentiment expressed personally by President Trump that men are being unfairly presumed guilty.
+Education Secretary Betsy DeVos announced sweeping rules on how colleges handle cases of sexual assault and harassment that she says will fix a "failed" and "shameful" system that has been unfair to accused students.
+In what the administration is calling a "historic process," the proposed rules aim to significantly enhance legal protections for the accused and reflect a sentiment expressed by President Trump that men are unfairly being presumed guilty.
 More than a year in the making, the rules replace Obama-era policies on how to implement Title IX, the law barring gender discrimination in schools that get federal funding.

 The new rules are drawing both applause and anger.

-Among the most significant changes is that schools can make it harder to prove allegations — by raising the level of proof needed.
-Instead of requiring only a "preponderance of the evidence" as the Obama administration had directed, schools could now demand "clear and convincing evidence."
-And many schools may well be forced to raise the bar, since the regulations also require that the standard for students be the same as the one used for faculty and staff.
+Among the most significant changes is that schools can make it harder to prove allegations by raising the level of proof needed.
+Instead of requiring only a "preponderance of the evidence," as the Obama administration had directed, schools could demand "clear and convincing evidence."
+And many schools may well be forced to raise the bar, since the regulations also require that the standard for students be the same as that used for faculty and staff.

-The rules do not go into effect until they go thru a public comment period, which could be a long process and could result in more changes.
+The rules do not go into effect until they go through a public comment period, which could be a long process and could result in more changes.

-Under the new regulations, students would also be guaranteed the right to cross examine each other.
+Under the new regulations, students also would be guaranteed the right to cross-examine each other.
 That was discouraged under the Obama administration.
-To minimize the re-traumatization of victims, the regulations would bar direct student-to student confrontations, requiring instead that questions be asked by a third party, like the accused student's attorney.
+To minimize retraumatizing victims, the regulations would bar student-to-student confrontations, requiring instead that questions be asked by a third party, such as the accused student's attorney.

 "We expect that the proposed regulations will be a dramatic improvement," says Samantha Harris, director of policy research at the Foundation for Individual Rights in Education.
 She applauds the administration for "recognizing that schools must provide meaningful procedural protections to accused students when adjudicating such serious offenses."

-But victims' advocates lambaste the new rules, saying they will have a chilling effect on reporting as survivors will not want to subject themselves to such a difficult process.
+But victims' advocates lambasted the new rules, saying they will have a chilling effect on reporting, as survivors will not want to subject themselves to such a difficult process.

 "It demonstrates Betsy DeVos and the Trump administration share the same attitude about assault that we saw from Senate Republicans during the Kavanaugh hearing — disparage and diminish survivors and discourage them from reporting," says Jess Davidson of the group End Rape On Campus.

 Combined with other proposed changes, she says, this would mark a return to a time when "rape, assault and harassment were swept under the rug."
-Her group is already organizing protests.
+Her group already is organizing protests.

-The Trump administration proposed regulations also lift Obama-era time limits on investigations, and they would allow informal dispute resolutions, that were previously banned, including mediation.
+The Trump administration proposes "reasonably prompt" time frames for investigations but does not specify how long they should take, as the Obama administration had, and they would allow informal dispute resolutions that were previously banned, including mediation.

-And while the new regulations encourage schools to offer supportive measures to a victim, like a no-contact order, they also would bar any such measures that would "burden" or punish an accused student while an investigation is pending or if he is found to be not at fault.
+And while the new regulations encourage schools to offer supportive measures to a victim, such as a no-contact order, they also would bar any such measures that would "burden" or punish an accused student while an investigation is pending or if he or she is found to be not at fault.
 For example, a no-contact order would have to apply mutually to the accuser and the accused.
 The Obama administration directed schools to "minimize the burden on the complainant."

-Critics also complain the new regulations let schools off the hook in too many cases.
+Critics also complain that the new regulations let schools off the hook in too many cases.
 The administration says it wants to make sure "only objectively serious behavior is actionable."
-So under the new regulations, colleges would only have to investigate the most egregious cases of sexual harassment.
-The Obama-era definition of "unwelcome conduct of a sexual nature," would be significantly narrowed to include only sexual misconduct that is "so severe, pervasive and objectively offensive that it denies a person access to the schools education program or activity."
+Under the new regulations, colleges would only have to investigate the most egregious cases of sexual harassment.
+The Obama-era definition of "unwelcome conduct of a sexual nature" would be significantly narrowed to include only sexual misconduct that is "so severe, pervasive and objectively offensive" that it denies a person access to a school's education program or activity.

-Also, colleges would also only have to investigate accusations that are reported directly to designated administrators.
-Schools may have no obligation to investigate if a student tells a coach, or a resident advisor, for example.
+Also, colleges would only have to investigate accusations that are reported directly to designated administrators.
+Schools might have no obligation to investigate if a student tells a coach or a resident adviser, for example.
 And even if directly reported, the schools would not have to investigate every complaint.
 The regulations say a school would only have to investigate if the alleged victim wants it to.

-For some colleges the new rules are bringing at least some sense of relief.
-Many welcome the new clarity – so they know their obligations, and can limit their risk of ending up under government investigation.
+For some colleges, the new rules are bringing at least some sense of relief.
+Many welcome the new clarity — so they know their obligations and can limit their risk of ending up under government investigation.
 But as the new regulations would make the college process a little more court-like with lots of procedural requirements, that also makes things more onerous for schools.

-Unlike the Obama-era guidelines, when Devos' new rules are implemented, they will have the force of law without having been approved by Congress.
+Unlike the Obama-era guidelines, when DeVos' new rules are implemented, they will have the force of law without having been approved by Congress.